Webreaper/Damselfly/README.md

     * Baskets can be user-specific, or shared with other users
 * Server-based deployment, with a web-based front-end UI, so the image library can be accessed via multiple devices without having to copy catalogues or other DBs to local device storage.
+* Exclude images from Damselfly scanning by adding a `.nomedia` file in any folder.
 * Themes
 * Completely automated background indexing of images, so that the collection is automatically and quickly updated when new images are added or updated